 The civil track is often where accountability gets enforced first.
 Especially when a provider’s conduct falls in the murky zone between “bad judgment” and “criminal.”

-This one was different.
 Nineteen families.
-Kids who couldn’t speak for themselves.
-Allegations that wouldn’t have surfaced without the families finding each other and comparing notes.
+Kids too young to speak for themselves.
+Allegations that wouldn’t have surfaced if the families hadn’t found each other and compared notes.

 What Pinal County Parents Can Do Right Now